bryant-treacle/Index-Status/README.md

 * 9050_output_index_status.conf
 Note: These files can be deleted if logstash fails to initialize properly.

 Step 4.
-Once Logstash is fully initialized execute the index_stasus.sh and syslog_ng_stats.sh scripts.
+Once Logstash is fully initialized execute the index_status.sh and syslog_ng_stats.sh scripts.
 Note: If logstash is not fully initialized you will receive errors while the index_status.sh script attempts to curl logstash.

 Step 5.
 After the scripts have completed you will need to create the index pattern for the data ingested.
 To do this follow these steps: